§ 2501 Register of Wills is a Clerk of Court of Chancery.

 (d) Upon receipt of notice of the death of the testator or testatrix or by order of the court, the Register shall open the will and place the will in its pending file to await probate.
 While awaiting probate the will may be reviewed by any person entitled to offer it for probate, authorized by court order or named in the will as a beneficiary, trustee or guardian.
 Copies of the will shall be given to the executor, executrix, beneficiary, trustee, guardian, at their request or upon court order.
 The person or party making the request shall be responsible for reasonable copying charges.
 Except as provided herein, no other person is permitted to receive a copy of a will.

 (e) The Register, upon receipt of notice of death and an affidavit of the proposed personal representative which alleges that, at the time of the decendent's death, the decedent was not a resident of the county in which the will was deposited shall deliver the will to the probate officer or Register of Wills for the county or state where the decedent is alleged to have resided at the decedent's death.

 (f) Any attorney-at-law, bank or trust company, upon holding a will lodged with the attorney-at-law, bank or trust company for safekeeping by a client for 7 years or more and having no knowledge of whether the said client is alive or dead after such time, may lodge such will with the Register as provided in subsections (a)-(e) of this section for which the Register shall be paid a fee of $5 for such lodging, indexing and preserving.

 (g) The filing of a will with the Register shall not create any presumption as to the authenticity of the document, the signatures on the will or its admissibility to probate.

-(h) The fee to be paid the Register may be increased or reduced by the New Castle County Council at its election.
+(h) The fee to be paid the Register may be increased or reduced by the county council in the county in which the will was deposited, at the county council's election.